KRDS/crontab-ui/README/README.md

 DB it loads and writes directly to the system crontab for the user it runs as.

 Most advanced features like backup, import & export have been removed in favor of a simpler usage model.
-Not for suitable everyone, but fits the purpose we need it for.
+Not suitable everyone, but fits the purpose we need it for.

 ### Conflicting Updates

 Memorizes an MD5 hash of the crontab as it was last read.
-If on update the current crontabs hashsum doesn't match the update is rejected.
+If on update the hashsums don't match the update is rejected.

 The read & hash check operation is not atomic (even in  Node.js's single-thread model).
 It should be safe enough for most scenarios, but there is no strong